Valkyrie (film): Plot

-During World War II, Wehrmacht Colonel Claus von Stauffenberg is stationed in Tunisia, where he becomes increasingly disillusioned with the future of Nazi Germany under Hitler.
-His battalion comes under attack by P-40 fighter-bombers.
-Stauffenberg is severely injured, losing his left eye, his right hand, and two fingers on his left hand.
-He is evacuated home to Germany to recover.
+During World War II, Wehrmacht Colonel Claus von Stauffenberg is serving in Tunisia on the staff of the 10th Panzer Division, where he becomes increasingly disillusioned with the future of Nazi Germany under Adolf Hitler.
+Stauffenberg loses his left eye, his right hand, and two fingers on his left hand in an air raid and is repatriated to Munich to recover.

-Meanwhile, Hitler visits his military headquarters on the Eastern Front.
-General Henning von Tresckow attempts to assassinate Hitler by smuggling a timebomb disguised as a box containing a bottle of Cointreau onto his plane.
-The bomb fails to detonate, and Hitler's plane lands safely in Berlin.
-Shortly afterwards, resistance member General Hans Oster is arrested by the Gestapo.
-Stauffenberg is recruited by General Friedrich Olbricht to take Oster's place in the German Resistance, which includes Tresckow, General Ludwig Beck, Dr. Carl Goerdeler, and Field Marshal Erwin von Witzleben.
+Major-General Henning von Tresckow unsuccessfully attempts to assassinate Hitler with a time bomb during a visit to the Werwolf headquarters on the Eastern Front.
+Resistance member General Hans Oster is arrested by the Gestapo.
+Stauffenberg is recruited by General Friedrich Olbricht to take Oster's place in the German Resistance, which includes Tresckow, General Ludwig Beck, Dr. Carl Friedrich Goerdeler, and Field Marshal Erwin von Witzleben.

-Stauffenberg proposes using Operation Valkyrie, which involves the deployment of the Reserve Army in a national emergency, as a means to take control of the country.
-The plotters redraft the plan's orders to enable the dismantling of the Nazi regime after assassinating Hitler.
-Stauffenberg's promotion within the Reserve Army grants him direct access to Hitler, who approves the redrafted plan without fully examining the alterations.
-Realizing that only General Friedrich Fromm, the head of the Reserve Army, can initiate Valkyrie, they offer him a position as head of the Wehrmacht after the coup; but Fromm, although agreeing to remain silent on the matter, declines to be directly involved.
+Stauffenberg rewrites the plans for Operation Valkyrie, the deployment of the Reserve Army in a state of emergency, as a means to dismantle the Nazi regime after assassinating Hitler.
+Stauffenberg's position in the Reserve Army grants him direct access to Hitler, who approves the redrafted plan.
+General Friedrich Fromm, the head of the Reserve Army, is offered a position as head of the Wehrmacht after the coup and although he agrees to remain silent on the offer, he declines to participate.
+General Erich Fellgiebel, head of communications at Hitler's headquarters, is convinced to participate in the plot.

-Stauffenberg is ordered to assassinate both Hitler and Heinrich Himmler at the Wolf's Lair.
-He persuades General Fellgiebel to cut off communications after the attempt.
-On July 15, 1944, Stauffenberg attends a strategy meeting at the Wolf's Lair with a bomb, but does not receive permission to proceed as Himmler is absent.
-Meanwhile, the Reserve Army is mobilized by Olbricht.
-Stauffenberg leaves with the bomb and the Reserve Army is ordered to stand down.
-Fromm threatens Olbricht and Stauffenberg that he will arrest them if they try to control the Reserve Army again; Stauffenberg berates the plotters for their indecisiveness and condemns Goerdeler.
-When Goerdeler demands that Stauffenberg be relieved, Beck informs him that the SS has issued a warrant for his arrest, and that he must leave the country immediately.
+On 15 July 1944, Stauffenberg attends a strategy meeting at the Wolf's Lair with a bomb, but does not receive permission to proceed as Heinrich Himmler is absent.
+Stauffenberg leaves and the Reserve Army, mobilised by Olbricht, is ordered to stand down.
+Fromm threatens Olbricht and Stauffenberg with arrest if they try to control the Reserve Army again.
+Stauffenberg berates the plotters for their indecisiveness.
+Goerdeler demands that Stauffenberg be relieved, but Beck informs him that the SS has issued a warrant for his arrest, and that he must leave the country immediately.